AparaV/aparavenkat.com/_posts/2017-12-19-philosophy-of-education.md

 comments: true
 ---

 If you had asked me why I want to go to university, and why I am studying what I am studying, a few months ago, I would have replied with superficial answers like, "Get a job" and  "I love mathematics".
-But after taking the class, **Critical Encounters**, my answer is completely different.
+But after taking the class **Critical Encounters**, my answer is completely different.
 This class made me rethink several aspects of life, and question who I wanted to be.
 <!--excerpt_ends-->
 One of the final assignments for this class was to give _my_ statement on the philosophy of education.
 Here is the prompt for the assignment: